82nd Annual Midwest Political Science Association Conference

 This section invites papers, panels, and roundtables on the political causes and consequences of economic inequality and social class stratification.
 The section welcomes proposals from all subfields and methodological traditions and is interested in work on economic inequality’s relationship with institutional and social contexts, public policy, social identity, and intergroup relations.
 “Author Meets Critics” and roundtable submissions are welcome.

-This section is interested in producing rigorous empirical and theoretical knowledge of the roles that race, class, and ethnicity–or the intersection of any of these categories–play in U.S. politics or in comparative perspective.
+This section promotes research that employs rigorous theoretical and empirical approaches to understanding the roles that race, class, and ethnicity–or the intersection of any of these categories–play in U.S. politics as well as, global/transnational politics.
 The section invites papers, panels and roundtable proposals that aim to develop and/or refine appropriate theoretical models in the study of race, class, and ethnicity.
-Especially welcome are papers that emphasize new theoretical insights and those that represent innovative methodological approaches to relationship between race, class, ethnicity, and politics.
+Especially welcome are papers that emphasize new theoretical insights and those that represent innovative methodological approaches to understand how race, class, and ethnicity shape politics.

 The LGBTQ+ Politics section invites papers, panels, and roundtables that investigate LGBTQ+ people and policies in the United States and other locations.
 Papers can be quantitative, qualitative, multi-method, or theoretical.
 Particular importance will be placed on examinations of current policy developments that show some locations adding protections to LGBTQ+ people while others adding restrictions, the rise of extremism in anti-LGBTQ politics, and topics that cross-cut disciplines and subfields.
 Theme panels are encouraged to be methodologically diverse, and graduate students are especially encouraged to submit proposals.